tvillalbac/blog/pages/about.md

 # E X P E R I E N C E

-## Web programmer

-#### *Freelance / Vila-real (Castellón), Spain / July 2011- April 2019*
-{: .about-title }

-After having experience in sales and passionate about coding for the web, I run my own webpages business, specialized on big companies.
-I enjoyed a lot during many years but because my passion for 3d videogames I decided to switch my career to videogames industry and learn all the necessary on my free time until I considered that I had a good portfolio for applying for a big company.
-- Coding in the main languages used in webpages as Html, Css, javascript and sql,
-- Sales and customer support.
-- Writing docs for the webpages and teaching client workers on how to manage the webpages
-- Manage my small own teams of salesmen and programmers

-## Technical Artist

-#### *elite3d / Valencia, Spain / May 2019- December 2019 (On site/Remote)*
-{: .about-title }

-As a AAA outsourcing studio, in elite3d I had the chance to work on a big variety of projects and production tools.
-I learned there to be a jack of all trades and learned from the tech art mates of the client companies as I was the only technical artist with advanced coding skills at the studio.
-- For The Division 2 Episode 2 ( 15 environment artists) I had the chance of
-working in creating a lot of cloths, Substance Painter smart materials for helping the team to paint the masks for the layered material system of environmental models and help on setting the actors in Snowdrop, even the physics and destruction of the assets we produced at the studio.
-I also did documentation about the tools created and some other docs for helping the team to understand concepts and quick guides.
-When I joined the project we were completely out of time and this helping hand was key for finishing the project before expected and we could even make some extra polish.
-- For Cyberpunk 2077 (20 environment artists) I had the chance of making some Maya tools for the team for speeding up the process of stacking UVs, worked on some environmental assets to know the content creation pipeline and integration with Red Engine and I had the chance of reading and learning from their content creation tools, specially texturing pipeline and materials creation.
-- For Battlefield 2042 (45 environment artists) I worked during the whole production process (2 years), helping coding tools for easy texturing environmental assets in Maya and Painter, using a material layering system.
-I also debugged and helped DICE finding errors in Frostbite as they were updating the engine and validating the Frostbite versions, validated the correct setup of all the actors we sent to client in engine, even physics and destruction, created documentation about tools or undocumented new Frostbite updates for general use, taught the team about the new tools and warn about bugs and maintain a fluid communication with client stakeholders during all the production.
-I received a couple of good mentions from EA, and I also helped during some months in another EA project using the same engine at the same time I helped on Battlefield until 31st Union bought elite3d.
-- Helped during 5 months in a non-released project as a Unreal Engine C++ game programmer.
-- I did other tools during this period for other projects covered by NDA, like a python program using OpenCV for selecting too blurry images in a folder of photogrammetry pictures depending on the preferred range of blurriness for deleting them and helping to obtain better calculations of the points cloud or a complete 3d assets library software for storing, sharing and tagging 3d mehes including a 3d pbr viewer and an users-projects security system integrated with a jira plugin.

 ## Technical Artist

 #### *31st Union / Valencia, Spain / from January 2020 (Remote)*